-Ecolab’s Greensboro Plant
+Ecolab’s Greensboro, North Carolina, Plant

 Certifying as Water Stewardship Leader